codeserk/website/content/terms/language/c.md

     scopes:
         - game-dev
         - common
-    shortDescription: The first language I learnt when I was like 14 years old.
+    summary: The first language I learnt when I was like 14 years old.
 ---

 Oh, the good old `Ansi-C`.
 It's the first language I started learning.